nZEDb/nZEDb/README.md

 	If you want an automated way of doing this, see the nix_scripts folder. win_scripts is non functional right now.

+	To clean up the release names, check out fixReleaseNames.php in misc/testing.

 Original Newznab readme:

 ABOUT